Fabian Johnson: International career

-On August 25, 2011, Johnson was called up to the United States national team by head coach Jürgen Klinsmann for friendly matches with Costa Rica (September 2) and Belgium (September 6).
+On August 25, 2011, Johnson was called up to the United States national team by head coach Jürgen Klinsmann for friendly matches with Costa Rica and Belgium on September 2 and 6 respectively.
 Johnson had represented Germany at youth level, but was eligible for a one-time switch to represent the United States at senior level due to new FIFA eligibility rules; however, he wound up not being able to play as the required paperwork was still pending.

-On November 11, 2011, Johnson made his international debut for the U.S. as a substitute in a 1–0 loss to France.
-On November 15, 2011, Johnson made his first full international start against Slovenia and drew a penalty in a 3–2 win.
-He played in the FIFA World Cup qualifier on June 12, 2012, against Guatemala.
-Johnson earned his first mark for the USMNT notching the assist in the United States' only goal in their 4–1 loss to Brazil on June 23, 2012.
-He scored his first national team goal on June 1, 2014, in a pre World Cup friendly against Turkey.
+On November 11, 2011, Johnson made his international debut for the United States as a substitute in a 1–0 loss to France.
+On November 15, Johnson made his first full international start against Slovenia and drew a penalty in a 3–2 win.
+He played in the 2014 FIFA World Cup qualifying match on June 12, 2012, against Guatemala.
+Johnson earned his first goal contribution for the national team, notching the assist in the United States' only goal in their 4–1 loss to Brazil on June 23, 2012.
+He scored his first national team goal on June 1, 2014, in a pre-World Cup friendly against Turkey.
 Johnson started each of the United States national team's three group stage matches in the 2014 FIFA World Cup as well as the Round of 16 matchup with Belgium.
 He secured his second national team goal on November 13, 2015, in a World Cup qualifying match against Saint Vincent and the Grenadines.

-On March 12, 2019, Johnson spoke with United States national team head coach Gregg Berhalter about the possibility of returning to the national team.
-Johnson has not played for the United States national team since he started in a World Cup qualifying loss to Costa Rica in September 2017.
+On March 12, 2019, Johnson spoke with United States' head coach Gregg Berhalter about the possibility of returning to the national team.
+Johnson has not played for the United States national team since he started in a 2–0 World Cup qualifying loss to Costa Rica on September 1, 2017.